a crab with blue legs on the concrete outdoors

 The Coalition to Restore Coastal Louisiana (CRCL) is celebrating the ten-year anniversary of its oyster shell recycling program (OSRP).
 Since 2014, CRCL has collected oyster shells from participating New Orleans restaurants, cured the shells, bagged them, and then used the bagged shells to build oyster reefs.

-To date, CRCL has recycled more than 10.5 million tons of oyster shells and counting, and built five oyster reefs in Coastal Louisiana.
+To date, CRCL has recycled more than 10.5 million pounds of oyster shells and counting, and built five oyster reefs in Coastal Louisiana.
 The oyster shell program is also how Chefs Brigade first became involved with CRCL and we continue to be a proud partner in the effort to bring more restaurants into the program, and reuse these valuable reef building blocks instead of throwing them into the garbage, and eventually a landfill.

 What better way for OSRP to celebrate ten years than expanding its efforts?
 The program is now open to Baton Rouge restaurants and with the tax credit now available to offset costs, it couldn’t be a better time for Red Stick eateries to help stabilize the Louisiana coast and support our homegrown fisheries.